alttch/bma-info/eva4/containers/containers.rst

 Preparation
 -----------

-At the first run, after the node process is successfully started, the container executes a script (if exists):
+At the first run, before the node process is started, the container executes a script (if exists):

 .. code:: shell